vladkhtwsgo/tws-ev/README.md

 - [ ] *Add SMTP validation lambda
 - [ ] Add widgets for CloudWatch on deploy
 - [ ] Export validated emails to S3
+- [ ] Create CRUD for the Black/White list